 type parameter with a value of

 NOKIA_SRL or similar.
-This filed is going to be deprecated in favor of seperate fields:
+This field will be deprecated in favor of the separate fields:

 model field a user indicates which particular model of a given Vendor should be used by the node.
 In the context of Nokia SR Linux, the

 model field drives the hardware variant that an SR Linux container will emulate.

 Parameters that configure the way a k8s pod representing a network node is deployed are grouped under the Config message.